-The primary product from the mill, ore between 1.25mm and 35mm in size, is fed to a Dense Media Separation (DMS) plant.
-The heavy minerals, which include diamonds, from the DMS plant are fed to a highly secure Recovery section where the diamond rich concentrate from the DMS is further processed utilizing three stages of x-ray recovery technology followed by secure hands off sorting to recover the diamonds.
-The final product is then cleaned and shipped to Gaborone for final sorting ready for sale.
+The bulk sorter sizing screen underflow (-8mm) ore fraction proceeds to the DMS circuit, with DMS floats proceeding to coarse residue disposal, and DMS sinks, - the heavy minerals, which include diamonds are fed to a highly secure Main Recovery section where the diamond rich concentrate from the DMS is further concentrated utilizing two stages of magnetic separation and three stages of x-ray recovery technology followed by secure hands off sorting to recover the diamonds.
+The final product is then shipped to Gaborone where all diamonds are sorted in to specific size and quality categories and sold via a sealed bid tender process.